Stanley worked for a company in a big building where he was employee number 427.

 A common trick in Portal speed runs involves throwing Companion Cubes towards targets in ways designers typically don't account for.
 In the Portal section of the stand-alone, it is possible to fling the cube through the exit door while standing on the button that keeps the doors open (making the room inescapable) - yes, the devs accounted for that possibility too.

 Most Source-engine games use a default "sv_cheats 1" console command to enable in-game cheats.
 You can do this in The Stanley Parable standalone, but this will cause the Narrator to ground you in the Serious Room for one hundred, billion, trillion years and on your next cheat attempt, infinity years.

-One of the few ways to cheat is in earning the "Go Outside" achievement which can only be won by not playing The Stanley Parable for five years.
+Averted in that one of the few ways to cheat is in earning the "Go Outside" achievement, which can only be won by not playing The Stanley Parable for five years.
 You can earn it by setting the clock on your computer to a future date.
-Surprising they didn't plan for that as its a common way for players to access time sensitive material.
+Surprising they didn't plan for that, as it's a common way for players to access time-sensitive material.

 In the area with room 417, if you close both doors, you get an easter egg where the Narrator talks about how much Stanley likes to look at room 417.